 Unlike an old-fashioned filing cabinet, an automated payroll workflow offers the latest in advanced security.
 That’s everything from one-time passwords (OTPs) to two-factor authentication, to encryption, to keep your payroll information, confidential.

 Encryption is one of the fundamental features you need to secure your payroll data.
 This includes when the data is at rest, for any backups of the data and even when it is being transmitted between systems.

 With a smart payroll system, all data is transferred through secure, encrypted communication channels.
 Payroll data is typically stored on encrypted networks like Amazon’s S3 storage for ultimate security and peace of mind.

 Manual payroll systems have little to no security features.
 Even worse, systems like these often rely on unsecured email chains for the transfer of bank details and confidential payroll data.
-Hard copies of your payroll information aren’t secure either and erasing or hiding printed information in a data breach is more difficult than changing passwords on your payroll software.
+Hard copies of your payroll information aren’t secure either and erasing or hiding printed information in a data breach is more difficult than changing passwords on your payroll automation software.